As you entered your second trimester, your morning sickness most likely went away. But now that you’re in late pregnancy, it seems to have come back…

-We are going to share some tips for battling nausea in later pregnancy.
-But first, let’s cover why it may return in the first place.
+In this post, we are going to share some tips for battling nausea in later pregnancy.
+But first, let’s talk about why nausea may return in your third trimester.

 Morning sickness and nausea are terms that are often used interchangeably, but it's important to note that they are not the same.
 Morning sickness is the unpleasant symptom you experience in the first trimester, where you are constantly running to the bathroom to vomit, or just feeling nauseous.

-Nausea, on the other hand, is just a general term to describe an upset stomach, vomiting, or just feeling “ill”.
+Nausea, on the other hand, is just a general term to describe an upset stomach, vomiting, or just feeling “ill.”
 There are a number of things that can be attributed to nausea, especially in the third trimester.
-Some of them are not so serious, and others are very serious.

-Certain foods can exacerbate the symptoms as well, such as oily, acidic, or spicy foods, which are tougher to digest.
-If you notice you feel nauseous after one of these types of food, learn your lesson the first time and cut it out!
+Certain foods can exacerbate nausea as well, such as oily, acidic, or spicy foods, which are tougher to digest.
+If you notice certain foods make you feel nauseous, be sure to avoid them going forward.

-After the first trimester, you’ll likely get a break from morning sickness.
-This will make it very frustrating if nausea returns in the third trimester, but it does happen.
+After the first trimester, we usually get a break from morning sickness.
+This makes it all the more frustrating if we start to experience nausea again in the third trimester.
+But it does happen...

 Pre-eclampsia is a serious condition that pregnant women are prone to.
 You are especially susceptible if you have high blood pressure.

-You can differentiate it from other causes of nausea by looking for other symptoms of the disorder, including:
+You can differentiate it from other causes of nausea by looking for common symptoms, including:

 - Severe pain in the upper right abdomen